 Key sustainability issues for Horsham Likely evolution without the Local Plan Review Relevant SA objective Horsham is generally seen to be an economically affluent area and the area has a higher average wage than the regional and national averages.
 It forms part of the Gatwick Diamond and Coast to Capital LEP, which allows for links to important economies in the surrounding area.
-The rural character of the District and close proximity of employment centres such as Crawley, London and Brighton and Hove further afield mean that the area sees a significant net outflow of commuters. the growth of new economic and employment opportunities including those for tourism and rural amployment and also to protect existing Key Employment Areas SA objective 3 SA objective 16 SA objective 17
+The rural character of the District and close proximity of employment centres such as Crawley, London and Brighton and Hove further afield mean that the area sees a significant net outflow of commuters.
+It is uncertain how the job market will change without the implementation of the Local Plan Review and some degree of change is inevitable, particularly given the uncertainties posed by Brexit.
+Policies 7, 9, 10 and 11 of the HDPF seek to ensure the growth of new economic and employment opportunities including those for tourism and rural employment and also to protect existing Key Employment Areas.
+Furthermore Policy 39 addresses the provision of new infrastructure to meet new needs of development including employment growth.
+However, the Local Plan Review offers the opportunity to create and safeguard jobs through the allocation and promotion of new employment generating uses including office and industrial spaces and the promotion of the rural economy, as well as promoting access and opportunity for all.
+SA objective 3 SA objective 16 SA objective 17

-Horsham District Council (2019) The Horsham District Economic Profile [Online] Available at: http://thinkhorsham.co.uk/wp-content/uploads/Drafting-Horsham-Economic-Profile-December-2019.pdf Horsham District Council (2019) Authority Monitoring Report (2018/19) [Online] Available at:
+Horsham District Council (2019) The Horsham District Economic Profile [Online] Available at: http://thinkhorsham.co.uk/wp-content/uploads/Drafting-Horsham-Economic-Profile-December-2019.pdf